hydroflux/abstractor-ws/README.md

 - [ ] Add a .strip() to Document class instance values when created in order to catch any numbers which were typed with extra space(s) on either side of the document value
 - [ ] Count results doesn't work if the search button has never been pressed, add a fallback procedure to account for this--occurs when the browser instance is offscreen during a search
 - [ ] If a grantor / grantee ends in a tag indicating more information is present, redo the search -- add to eagle record

+### Crocodile To Do

+- [ ] Create a new directory to work with the crocodile codebase
+- [ ] Add all crocodile scripts (execute, login, logout, search, open, record, download)
+- [ ] Integrate crocodile scripts to work with the top level environment file